WLenhard/cNORM/cran-comments.md

 * R-hub Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results
-There were no ERRORs, WARNINGs.
-On R-devel, 32/64 bit and Fedora Linux rhub produced notes to include additional keywords.
+There were no ERRORs, WARNINGs or NOTES

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.